essc/clp_foss4g_workshop/source/qgis_install.rst

-.. for proofreading (mark as complete when complete)
+.. for proofreading (mark as complete when complete).

 ==========================================================
 :index:`Installing Quantum GIS (QGIS)`